NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2018-07-18-how-to-run-multiplayer-call-of-duty-modern-warfare-promod-live-using-wine-on-gnu-linux/index.md

 _Note 2_: It's possible to install both Mods simultaneously since the directory names differ from each other for <code>EU</code> and <code>NE</code> variants.

-__Step 8__: On Microsoft Windows I would use a batch script like this to start the server with PunkBuster turned on:
+__Step 8__: On Microsoft Windows, I would use a batch script like this to start the server with PunkBuster turned on:

 {{< codeblock lang="bat" title="server.cmd" >}}
 @echo off